csg-utulsa/.github/portfolio/TechnicalArtist.md

 > -   **Integration Proof:** Demonstrating how your solutions fit into the engine pipeline and support art/design teams.

-# Portfolio Deliverables Checklist (Per evel Design Piece)
+# Portfolio Deliverables Checklist

 Each level or level section in your portfolio should show **your ability to design, guide, and stage gameplay spaces**, with supporting documentation.
 Use this checklist to structure your submission.
--   **Required Deliverables:** Must be included for every level piece.
+-   **Required Deliverables:** Must be included for every piece.
--   **Add-On Deliverables:** Include only if you personally created them (concept sketches, scripting, pacing charts, etc.).
+-   **Add-On Deliverables:** Specific deep-dives based on your sub-specialty (Tools, Shaders, Rigging, or VFX).
 -   If you collaborated, clearly indicate which parts you were responsible for.

 #